 We’ve never camped here due to the apparent “community” look and feel of this beach compared to the others.
 Playa El Burro also seemed too congested for our liking with RVs and palapas very close to one another.
 There’s no harm in popping in yourself to see what the deal is if you like the look and sound of Playa El Burro.

-We aren’t sure of the cost to camp at Playa El Burro although the price must be similar to the other beaches – ask around.
+Cost: Unknown – we didn’t camp at Playa El Burro although the price must be similar to the other beaches; just ask around.

 Playa El Coyote

 This long expanse of beach has plenty of open sand as well as areas with a concentration of palapas.
 There is a trail at the far end of the beach leading to a hot spring and up through the hills behind.
 You can also paddle out to the spring with a kayak.
 Expect water that is fresh rather than hot.

 Directly off shore from Playa El Coyote is Isla Coyote.
 On the far side of this island (about a 20 minute paddle away) is a perfect white sand beach ideal for a swim and exploration – you’ll likely have it to yourself as a reward for getting out here on your kayak.
 Also, there is a secluded beach to the right of Playa El Coyote reachable by kayak – follow the coast line for about 10 minutes to find this unnamed beach.

 A few locals have set up a spot to rent kayaks, snorkeling and fishing gear on Playa El Coyote in the July through August months, when many Mexicans are on vacation.
 If you don’t have your own kayak but wish to explore Bahía Concepción, beach camping at Playa El Coyote may be just for you.

 There are plenty of crude toilets at Playa El Coyote.